fpgaprince/rtd/docs/source/combinatorial.rst

 In general, 2^n to n encoder.

 Another encoder, is the priority encoder.
 Where you are allowed to have more than one hot line.
-In this implementation, the input lines have weight/or priority.
+In this implementation, the input lines have weight/or priority/ ranking.
 Thus the index/input with high priority will determine the output result.

 If 0001 -> 00